Autism

 Autism is diagnosed through behavioural assessments and developmental screenings conducted by healthcare professionals.

-Q: Do vacciness cause Autism?
+Q: Do vaccines cause Autism?

 Extensive research has shown that vaccines do not cause Autism.
 Vaccines are a safe and essential part of preventive healthcare.